A to Z Guide

 Gates open one hour before first pitch.
 This time allows guests to view infield practice for both teams during Aces games.
 Unfortunately, Aces batting practice takes place before gates open and is closed to the public.
 Guests are encouraged to view BP from the Bugsy’s Overlook, upstairs at Greater Nevada Field, (if a party has not reserved it).

 Baseball: All 140 Aces games are broadcast live on Fox Sports Radio 630 AM.
-My21 TV carriesa live video stream of most Aces home games.
+NSN carries Thursday and Saturday Aces home games.
+All games can be found on MiLB.TV.

 Hand-held and video cameras are allowed into Greater Nevada Field during all regular season baseball games and soccer matches provided that they are intended for personal use only.